Mokens/MIPs/MIPS/mip-3-New-Era-Proposals.md

 Eras also determine the price to mint new mokens and the mint increase amount.

-What an era is, and when it starts, and the mint price and mint increase amount are determined by the moken community.
-This MIP documents the process for starting new eras.
+What an era is, when it starts, the starting mint price, and it's increasing mint price are all determined by the moken community.

 ## Creating New Era Proposals